TobiasWooldridge/UniBuddyAPI/README.md

 The project makes some uses of the data, including signage software for Flinders University.

+This project's source is available free [on Github](https://github.com/TobiasWooldridge/FlindersAPI2/).

 ## API

 The API is designed to be RESTful, and enables simple access to the data scraped from the Flinders website by this application.